Bình Dương province: Economy

+Business environment

+On Vietnam's Provincial Competitiveness Index 2023, a key tool for evaluating the business environment in Vietnam’s provinces, Binh Duong received a score of 66.43.
+This was an improvement from 2022 in which the province received a score of 65.13.
+In 2023, the province received its highest scores on the 'Law & Order' and 'Time Costs' criterion and lowest on 'Policy Bias' and 'Labour Policy'.

 Tourism

 As one of the important elements, the system of cultural institutions has gotten development at the same time as main works in Bình Dương New City.
 Speeding up investment in cultural institutions in the new city has helped the local residents and tourists to have more selections for their entertainment demand.
 Over the past 5 years, Bình Dương's tourism sector has reached stable growth with an annual average increase of 17% in revenue and 0.5% in the number of tourists.
 The Provincial People's Committee is actively implementing projects on ecotourism and traditional craft village tourism development along with Đồng Nai province to bring into full play and preserve the local historical and cultural features.
 Between 2016 and 2020, the tourism sector will strive to account for around 27.2% of the local economic structure.
 The province will focus on effectively tapping geographic advantages.
 Some tourist potentials include diversifying tourism types and tourism promotion activities and strengthening tourism cooperation with HCM city and other localities in the region.
 Bình Dương is now home to ecotourism zones, historical-cultural relics together with traditional craft villages on things such as lacquer, pottery and wooden shoes.

 According to VOV, eight must-visit places in Bình Dương (mainly in Thủ Dầu Một) are: